DamilolaAjayi/Contact-Address-Book/README.md

 Complete contact details are displayed using a Modal.

+The page is also responsive ;)

-Details Users can add per contact include; a display image(contact icon), name, email address and a phone number.
+Details Users can add per contact include: a display image(contact icon), name, email address, and a phone number.

+Originally built in 2017.

 Check https://codepen.io/damiajayi/pen/geJrMW for this project.